Mayurwagh98/Javascript-Notes/event_bubbling_capturing.md

 - To stop event bubbling and capturing in JavaScript, you can use the `stopPropagation()` method.
 - In the below example, when we click on child div, the event won't propogate to parent or grandparent div.
+- In this example we have stopped the event propagation from bubbling up to the parent div.

 ```js
 document.querySelector("#grandParent").addEventListener(